 All these effects build up over time and, as well as reducing fertility, are also associated with genetic abnormalities within eggs and sperm and an increased risk of developmental defects in the offspring of older men and women.

 Co-enzyme Q10 energises eggs and sperm

-The egg is the largest cell in the human body, and contains the most mitochondria – an average of 200,000 each, compared with 5000 mitochondria in a typical heart muscle cell, which needs a constant energy supply for heart contraction.
+The egg is the largest cell in the human body, and has a high coenzyme Q10 requirement because it contains the most mitochondria – an average of 200,000 each, compared with 5000 mitochondria in a typical heart muscle cell, which needs a constant energy supply for heart contraction.